MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/view-the-data-governance-reports.md

 ![Gráfico mostrando tendências de rótulo nos últimos 90 dias](../media/0cc06c18-d3b1-4984-8374-47655fb38dd2.png)

-Você pode filtrar os relatórios de governança de dados por data (até 90 dias) e o local (Exchange, SharePoint e OneDrive for Business).
-Os dados mais recentes podem levar até 24 horas para aparecer nos relatórios.
+You can filter the data governance reports by date (up to 90 days) and location (Exchange, SharePoint, and OneDrive for Business).
+The most recent data can take up to 24 hours to appear in the reports.

 ![Filtros para relatórios de governança de dados](../media/77e60284-edf3-42d7-aee7-f72b2568f722.png)